magento/architecture/design-documents/message-queue/message-queue-architecture.md

 ## Queue Interface

-The table below describes all the method expected to be implemented by the specific Queue provider, and the intention of what functionality is expected from these methods?
+The table below describes all the method expected to be implemented by the specific Queue provider, and the intention of what functionality is expected from these methods.

 | #    | Method        | Purpose / Description                                        | Related RabbitMQ Method |
 | ---- | ------------- | ------------------------------------------------------------ | ----------------------- |